 Manor Adventure operates all activities within the guidelines laid down by the Adventure Activities Licensing Authority (AALA) who rigorously inspect the Centre annually.
 Examples of Manor Adventure Instructor to pupil ratios are:

-AALA licence (Norfolk Lakes & Willersley Castle) - this ensures that we follow good safety management practices.
+AALA licence (Norfolk Lakes and Willersley Castle) - this ensures that we follow good safety management practices.

 All UK centres hold Learning Outside the Classroom (LOtC) Quality Badge - this provides an assurance as to the quality of the educational experiences on offer.